Sheriff: Inmates to be cuffed in hearings after lawyer hit

 Broward County's newly appointed Sheriff Gregory Tony said the blame lies with the public defender's office, which he said created "lax security" by arguing against the routine handcuffing of defendants who are presumed innocent under law.

-Closed-circuit video of Wednesday's jailhouse bond court session shows William Green, 27, attacking Public Defender Julie Chase from behind in a room crowded with inmates.
+Closed-circuit video of Wednesday's jailhouse bond court session shows William Green, 27, attacking public defender Julie Chase from behind in a room crowded with inmates.
 She was knocked to the ground, stunning almost everyone in the room as well as the judge, who was presiding remotely.
 Deputies quickly handcuffed Green and cleared the room.

 Gordon Weeks, executive chief assistant at the public defender's office, said the attack was preventable.
 He said Green appeared to be in a "clear psychotic state" at the time, and had been brought for his first appearance before a judge on charges he battered a technician at a mental hospital.